 - Flaking skin (dandruff)

 - Thickened skin

 - You're so uncomfortable that you're losing sleep or are distracted from your daily routines

 - Your skin becomes painful

 Atopic dermatitis can cause small, red bumps, which can be very itchy.
-When scratched, the bumps may leak fluid and crust over.
-Atopic dermatitis most often occurs where your skin flexes — inside the elbows, behind the knees and the front of the neck.
+Atopic dermatitis most often occurs where your skin flexes — inside the elbows, behind the knees and in front of the neck.

 - Allergies and asthma.
 People who have a personal or family history of eczema, allergies, hay fever or asthma are more likely to develop atopic dermatitis.